0xMordecai/K8s/Installing_Kubernetes_(Minikube_and_KinD)/install_KinD.md

     kind-worker3         Ready    <none>          47s   v1.27.3
 ```

-Here, we can see four nodes in the cluster – one control plane and three workers
+**Here, we can see four nodes in the cluster – one control plane and three workers.**